will-henney/muse-hii-regions/notebooks/ngc346-orig/20-00-ngc346-bowshock-cloudy.md

 ### Naive implementation of surface brightness intergral

-This version makes a regular grid of impact parameter and a regular grid of dummy radii for the integration
+This version makes a regular grid of impact paramezter and a regular grid of dummy radii for the integration

 ```python
 nb = 200